Noman-dev3/My-mart1/src/README.md

 DROP POLICY IF EXISTS "Admin Update Images" ON storage.objects;
 DROP POLICY IF EXISTS "Admin Delete Images" ON storage.objects;
 DROP POLICY IF EXISTS "Public Read Access" ON storage.objects;
+DROP POLICY IF EXISTS "Public read access for product images" ON storage.objects;
+DROP POLICY IF EXISTS "Allow inserts for authenticated users" ON storage.objects;
+DROP POLICY IF EXISTS "Allow updates for authenticated users" ON storage.objects;
+DROP POLICY IF EXISTS "Allow deletes for authenticated users" ON storage.objects;

 -- Create a policy to allow public read access to the images -- This allows anyone to view the images, which is necessary for your storefront.